emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/minecraft-nfts.md

 ### Interacting With the Contract

-Axion has already deployed a contract to the account `nft.examples.testnet` which allows users to freely mint tokens.
+Fermi has already deployed a contract to the account `nft.examples.testnet` which allows users to freely mint tokens.
 This is the account we'll be interacting with to mint our NFTs.
 Alternatively, if you've deployed a contract when following the original tutorial, you can use that as well.

 :::info
 We'll be using the IPFS link we got in step three of the uploading process above as the media value when calling `nft_mint`.
 :::

-- Run the following command and replace the `receiver_id` field and the `--accountId` flag with the account ID you're [logged into](/tools/near-cli#near-login) with Axion CLI:
+- Run the following command and replace the `receiver_id` field and the `--accountId` flag with the account ID you're [logged into](/tools/near-cli#near-login) with Fermi CLI:

 ```bash
 near call nft.examples.testnet nft_mint '{"token_id": "my-token-unique-id", "receiver_id": "YOUR_ACCOUNT", "metadata": { "title": "YOUR NFT TITLE", "description": "YOUR NFT DESCRIPTION", "media": "https://bafybeidadhfilezx23dcdaueo3bjuafqeehokw33vyepkjtppigorrhbpy.ipfs.dweb.link/", "copies": 1}}' --accountId YOUR_ACCOUNT --deposit 0.1